How To Learn Chinese with Pictures 🤔 Useful Resources To Know About

-#ProblemPairs – Study Chinese with Pictures
+Learn Chinese with Pictures – Infographics

 #ProblemPairs were born for these very reasons.
 Here are some examples of how similar, and funny, Chinese can be!

 As you can see, a very subtle change in tone means rather than saying “what a beautiful Panda”, you’d be saying “what beautiful chest hair”!
 The joys of learning Chinese!

 Chinese proverbs are a great way to learn new Chinese vocabulary and new Chinese symbols.
 Everyday we use proverbs, even if we don’t realise it.
 They are everywhere and in China it’s no different.

 We’ve put together some of our favourite Chinese proverbs, on top of a relevant image to help you remember them.
-Here’s our top four!

 It’s a fascinating language that is made up of a huge number of building blocks.
 Complex characters can actually be broken down into small bits and the whole thing makes sense.